mozilla-releng/scrum/sprints/20210226-loose-ends-sprint-mechanics/sprint-review.md

 # Sprint Review - Loose ends and sprint mechanics, February 08, 2021 - February 26, 2021

 Sprint 4 added some momentum to our sprint working model.
-Some seeds we have planted in sprin3 were pending sprouting so we dedicated the time for this sprint to close some loose ends and put some things behind us in the Done sections.
+Some seeds we have planted in sprint 3 were unfinished, so we dedicated the time for this sprint to close some loose ends and put some things behind us in the Done sections.

 # Details
 **Product Owner**:
 - automate mac signer maintenance: bhearsum
 - activedata eol: mtabara
-- password rotations:
+- password rotations: aki
 - pushhealth: sclements
 - mozillavpn automated signing: bhearsum
 - interruptduty: